Ash.Resource.Change.CascadeDestroy (ash v3.5.39)

 (boolean/0

-) - If true all the cascade destroys are done in after_action hooks.
-This makes it safe to use in atomic actions The default value istrue
+) - If true, cascade destroys are done in after_action hooks.
+If false, they run as before_action hooks.
+Defaults to true for atomic action compatibility The default value istrue

 .